redhat-openshift-ecosystem/operator-pipelines/docs/tekton-when-condition-guidelines.md

 ## Rule 4 — `when` input is a task result, guarded task also consumes task results in params ❌

 This combination is **not allowed**.
-When the `when` condition is based on a task result and the guarded task also consumes task results in its own params, skipping the task creates an ambiguous state in the result propagation chain:
+When the `when` condition is based on a task result and the guarded task also consumes task results in its own params, the pipeline can fail regardless of whether the `when` condition evaluates to true or false.

+The critical case: even when the `when` source task ran successfully and the condition evaluates to **false** (meaning the guarded task should be skipped), Tekton still resolves all param references before the skip takes effect.
+If any param references a task result from a skipped upstream task, the pipeline fails — the clean skip never happens.

+More generally, skipping the guarded task creates an ambiguous state in the result propagation
+chain:

 1. The upstream tasks that produced the param results ran and completed.
 2. The guarded task is skipped — those results are not consumed and not transformed.